zkSync-Community-Hub/tutorials/README.md

 </div>

 This repository contains different tutorials submitted by community members.
-Tutorials will be referenced in the [zkSync Era documentation website](https://era.zksync.io/docs/).
+Tutorials will be referenced in the [zkSync Community Code documentation website](https://code.zksync.io/).

 We encourage authors to keep their tutorials updated.